salsalabs/extractenator/README.md

 <a name="troubleshooting"></a>
 ## Troubleshooting

-Start by reading the doc about [managing images and files](https://help.salsalabs.com/hc/en-us/articles/223342727-Managing-files-uploaded-to-Salsa).
-This is not an optional step, so just click it and read.
+Start by reading the doc about [managing images and files](https://help.salsalabs.com/hc/en-us/articles/223342727-Managing-files-uploaded-to-Salsa).  **This is not an optional step!
+Click and read!**

 ### Template is missing a font or image.

 1. Copy the missing file from the client's website.
 2. Use the image browser to upload the file to Salsa.
 To keep this consistent, you should put the missing file in the correct directory on Salsa (`css`, `font`, `image`, `script`, etc.).
 3. Edit the template to update the image (font, etc) URL.
 Replace the URL with the Salsa relative URL.
 For example,

-`2.
-Use the image browser to upload the file to Salsa.
+4. Use the image browser to upload the file to Salsa.
 To keep this consistent, you should put the missing file in the correct directory on Salsa (`css`, `font`, `image`, `script`, etc.).`

 ### CSS file is missing a font or image.